-In winter, driving range can be reduced by up to 30 percent.
-Firstly, the battery has to consume more energy, as chemical reactions take place more slowly in the cold.
+Firstly, the battery has to consume more energy at lower temperatures, as chemical reactions take place more slowly in the cold.
 Secondly, the interior, the windows and seats, the steering wheel and the battery itself all have to be heated using electrical energy from the traction battery.
 Heating is therefore a major energy guzzler.
 “This can be countered by bringing the vehicle to operating temperature prior to departure, while it is still connected to the charging station”, says expert Peter Schmid.
 He is the head of the “new mobility hub by AMAG” at Zurich Airport.